 Some carbon filters also chemically bond with heavier contaminants like volatile organic compounds.
 The hollow carbon block has a polyphosphate substance that coats any magnesium and calcium ions in the water.

-This coating prevents the ions from sticking to the surface and keeps hot and cold water purification systems in top condition.
-They work quickly and are generally the most affordable option.
+This coating prevents the ions from sticking to the surface, keeping hot and cold water purification systems in top condition.
+It works quickly and is generally the most affordable option.

 Reverse Osmosis Systems